Attenuating Dynamics of Strongly Interacting Fermionic Superfluids in SYK Solvable Models: Introduction

 \section{Introduction}

-Non-equilibrium dynamics in strong interaction systems is one of the most intriguing subjects in condensed matter systems and ultracold atoms.
-In particular, there is an increasing interest in understanding the quench dynamics, which means observing the evolution induced by a rapid parameter change.
-Decades ago, seminal works explore novel quench dynamics in superconductors \cite{volkovCollisionlessRelaxationEnergy,AndersonRandomPhaseApproximationTheory1958,DzeroDynamicalVanishingOrder2006,FosterQuantumQuenchPhase2015,GurarieNonequilibriumDynamicsWeakly2009,LevitovSynchronizationBCSPairing2006,VarmaAmplitudeCollectiveModes1982,Tomadin2008}.
-Different dynamical phases are classified when adjusting the initial and final strength of attractive interactions according to the behavior of the paring strength.
-Persisting oscillation of the order parameter exhibits in the phase diagram.
-This is because the pioneering BCS theory can also be interpreted in the Anderson spin language.
-The oscillation can be interpreted as the collective mode of Anderson spins in the mean-field.
+Non-equilibrium dynamics in systems with strong interactions is one of the most intriguing subjects in the realm of condensed matter and ultracold atoms.
+In particular, there is a growing interest in comprehending the quench dynamics, which involves observing the evolution resulting from a rapid change in parameters.
+Several seminal works from decades ago have explored novel quench dynamics in superconductors\cite{volkovCollisionlessRelaxationEnergy,AndersonRandomPhaseApproximationTheory1958,DzeroDynamicalVanishingOrder2006,FosterQuantumQuenchPhase2015,GurarieNonequilibriumDynamicsWeakly2009,LevitovSynchronizationBCSPairing2006,VarmaAmplitudeCollectiveModes1982,Tomadin2008}.
+Different dynamical phases are classified when adjusting the initial and final strength of attractive interactions according to the behavior of the pairing strength.
+In the phase diagram, one can observe the presence of persisting oscillations in the order parameter.
+This occurrence can be explained by the fact that the pioneering BCS theory can also be interpreted using the language of Anderson spins, where the oscillation corresponds to a collective mode of the Anderson spins within the mean magnetic field.